cwensel/cascading/cascading-hadoop2-tez/README.md

 Support for Cascading on Apache Tez is now a part of Cascading 3.0.

-We are making this release available so interested parties can begin testing Tez deployments against existing Cascading applications.

-WIP builds can be downloaded directly from http://www.cascading.org/wip/

-Alternately, all binaries are available through the [Conjars.org](http://conjars.org) Maven repository.

 ## Using

 To use Tez as an alternative platform: